 If proof of service is missing or incorrect, several consequences may arise.

-The court could postpone the case, as it cannot proceed without confirming personal jurisdiction over the defendant.
+What does affidavit of service mean if it’s flawed?
+The court may disregard it.
+They could postpone the case, as it cannot proceed without confirming personal jurisdiction over the defendant.
 Additionally, any decision made without proper service of summons may be annulled, as it could be deemed defective in a jurisdiction.

 In some cases, the opposing party may file a motion to dismiss the case due to insufficient service of process.